dideler/interview-prep/coding-questions/readme.md

 - TODO: break into sections with headers
 - TODO: add more info, e.g. strategies, how to write good code, and so on
+- TODO: consider using names instead of numbers for question filenames

 Many tech companies will ask you to code something.